Adroiti/docs-for-code-review-tools/Bandit-B315.md

-Pattern: Use of insecure `xml.sax` module
+Pattern: Use of insecure `xml.sax.expatreader` module

 Issue: -